JiPaix/xdccJS/README.md

   randomizeNick: false, // Add random numbers at end of nickname                            - default: true
   passivePort: [5000, 5001, 5002], // Array of port(s) to use with Passive DCC              - default: [5001]
-  botNameMatch: false, // Block downloads if the bot's name does not match the request      - default: true }
+  botNameMatch: false, // Block downloads if the bot's name does not match the request      - default: true
+  queue: /soMething(.*)maTching/g // Regex matching the bot's message when you're request is moved to a queue }
 ```
 ### Download